 Switching to in-house gas generation eliminates the extra costs associated with gas cylinders.
 The money that is saved can be invested elsewhere to improve lab operations.
 Extra costs related to cylinders fall into five categories: safety, labor, administrative, infrastructure and operational costs.

 It is hard to put a price tag on safety.
 Using compressed gas cylinders in the laboratory can be a dangerous situation if they are handled improperly.
 Many gases can be explosive, flammable, corrosive and toxic.
-Because cylinders are under high pressure (up to 2000 psi), sudden release of gas can endanger lab personnel - including the possibility of serious injuries from explosion or asphyxiation.
+Because cylinders are under high pressure (up to 2000 psi), sudden release of gas can endanger lab personnel - including the possibility of serious injuries from an explosion or asphyxiation.

 Less serious safety risks include physical injuries from mishandling cylinders, especially to the hands, feet and lower back.
 These can result in high health-care bills, reduced worker productivity, insurance rate hikes and even litigation.
-There is always risk with cylinders, no matter how slight.
+There is always a risk with cylinders, no matter how slight.

 It requires manpower to receive, handle, store and maintain high-pressure gas cylinders.
-Worker down time can also result from the need to change tanks, or not having enough gas on hand, which interrupts testing.
+Worker downtime can also result from the need to change tanks, or not having enough gas on hand, which interrupts testing.
 Cylinders also require periodic inspection, and it is an ongoing effort for workers to change, remove and recycle them.

 Using gas cylinders requires contracts with vendors, inflexible delivery schedules, delayed deliveries, price increases, rental fees and contract changes - all of which consume hours of administrative time.
 Administrative employees must also deal with OSHA requirements and paperwork, hazardous material fees, delivery surcharges and local and state taxes.